white-richard/HyperCore/README.md

 Installation via pip directly is ***coming soon...***

 ## Quick Start: Build Hyperbolic Foundation Models
-In this quick start guide, we highlight the ease of creating and training a hyperbolic foudnation model model with HyperCore.
+In this quick start guide, we highlight the ease of creating and training a hyperbolic foundation model model with HyperCore.
 ### Creating Your Own Hyperbolic Transformer Encoder Block
-In the first glimpse of HyperCore, we build the encoder block of a hyperbolic Transformer, using hyperbolic-tailored modules such as [LorentzMultiheadAttention](hypercore/nn/attention/lorentz_former_conv.py) for multiple attention and [LResNet](hypercore/nn/conv/conv_util_layers.py) for residual connection.
+In the first glimpse of HyperCore, we build the encoder block of a hyperbolic Transformer, using hyperbolic-tailored modules such as [LorentzMultiheadAttention](hypercore/nn/attention/lorentz_former_conv.py) for multi-head attention and [LResNet](hypercore/nn/conv/conv_util_layers.py) for residual connection.

 ```python
 import torch